Best CRM Software for Small Business 2026: From Pain Point to Perfect Fit

 7. GetResponse — Best CRM + Marketing Automation Combo

-GetResponse’s 2025 overhaul transformed it from a primarily email marketing tool into a genuine small business CRM.
-The platform now includes contact scoring, deal pipelines, webinar hosting, and conversion funnels alongside its industry-leading email marketing capabilities.
-At $15/month for the Email Marketing plan, it’s extraordinary value for businesses that run courses, webinars, or product launches.
+GetResponse’s big 2025 overhaul completely transformed it.
+It went from being primarily an email marketing tool to a genuine small business CRM.
+Now, the platform includes things like contact scoring, deal pipelines, webinar hosting, and even conversion funnels, all alongside its already industry-leading email marketing capabilities.
+At just $15/month for the Email Marketing plan, that’s extraordinary value, especially for businesses running courses, webinars, or product launches.

 → Try GetResponse — CRM + Email Marketing combined